 - KSM-500 software tuition on configuring KAM-500 to satisfy user requirements

 - Training delivered by a qualified Curtiss-Wright customer support engineer

 - Training on location can be arranged

-Standard training for GS Works real-time and post-processing data analysis
+Standard training for IADS RT Station (formally GS Works) real-time and post-processing data analysis

-- Software tuition on configuring GS Works to satisfy user requirements
+- Software tuition on configuring IADS RT Station to satisfy user requirements

-- Practical training with GS Works using live data
+- Practical training with IADS RT Station using live data

 - Training delivered by an experienced Curtiss-Wright customer support engineer